muharremgem/JavaScript-Login-Page/README.md

 ## Objective

-Functionally create a SASS_Food_House as in the image above
+Functionally create a Login_page as in the image above

 ### At the end of the project, following topics are to be covered;